carlosfparada/Cisco-Juniper-Basic/README.md

     - juniper_config_bgp.yml

-# DAY 4: Q&As and Other Topics
+# DAY 4: Q&As and Others

 - Conclude Pending Exercices
 - Extend any Particular Automations of Interest